-1.2 Keyboard, Mouse and Video configuration
+4.2 Keyboard, Mouse and Video Configuration

-Between the IP module and the host, there are two interfaces available for transmitting keyboard and mouse data: USB and PS/2.
+Between the IP-KVM switch and the host, there are two interfaces available for transmitting keyboard and mouse data: USB and PS/2.
 The correct operation of the remote mouse depends on several settings which will be discussed in the following subsections.

-1.2.1 IP module keyboard settings
+4.2.1 IP-KVM Switch Keyboard Settings

-The IP module settings for the host's keyboard type have to be corrected in order to make the remote keyboard work properly.
-Check the settings in the IP module Web front-end.
-See section 3.5.2 for details.
+The IP-KVM switch settings for the host's keyboard type have to be corrected in order to make the remote keyboard work properly.
+Check the settings in the IP-KVM switch Web front-end.
+See section 6.5.2 for details.

-1.2.2 Remote Mouse Settings
+4.2.2 Remote Mouse Settings

 A common seen problem with KVM devices is the synchronization between the local and remote mouse cursors.
-The IP module addresses this situation with an intelligent synchronization algorithm.
-There are two mouse modes available on the IP module:
+The IP-KVM switch addresses this situation with an intelligent synchronization algorithm.
+There are two mouse modes available on the IP-KVM switch: